top of page

 Get outdoors in Berea by renting an e-bike to head out on a biking trail or a kayak to paddle along the Owsley Fork.
 For those who want to get their heart pumping, lace up the hiking shoes to discover why Berea is a certified Kentucky Trail Town.
 From the Berea Pinnacles to Boone Trace Trail and more, the trails vary in difficulty.

-Street scene in Middleburg, Va. photo personal collection
+Street scene in Middleburg. photo personal collection

-Street scene in Middleburg, Va. photo personal collection
+Street scene in Middleburg. photo personal collection

 Chrysalis Wine photo personal collection